-I worked at Novell from 1997 through 2003 on various aspects of cryptography and authentication, and joined Microsoft in January of 2004 as a developer in Windows Security.
+I worked at Novell from 1997 through 2003 on various aspects of cryptography and authentication, directory services security, directory services key management, TLS, security protocols, and joined Microsoft in January of 2004 as a developer in Windows Security.
 At Microsoft, I worked as a Developer, Developer Lead, and Program Manager in Windows Core Security and Online Services groups.
 I moved to CSRO Incubations to start the Cryptography Incubation group which was later rolled into Microsoft Research and eXtreme Computing Group in 2009.

 In 2012, I moved to Software and Services Group (SSG) in Intel Corporation as a Security Architect, and worked on Intel’s Cloud Services Platform as the lead security architect, and also worked with SGX.
 I returned to Microsoft Research NeXT/Technologies in 2013 and worked on TLS, payment systems security, IoT/AllSeen security, ECC, post-quantum cryptography, and cloud security before I joined the Payments group.